p-costa/SNaC/utils/snac_grid_generator/README.md

 subdomains to line up.
 Export runs the same structured-grid checks and refuses to write files when they fail.
 Large normal-spacing jumps across block interfaces are reported as warnings.

+Check messages that identify blocks or faces are buttons.
+Selecting one checks all affected blocks, switches to the relevant axis, centers the viewport target, and outlines affected faces in red or amber.

 The selected axis can be copied to every face-connected block with the same extent in that axis using `Apply to aligned blocks`.
 For example, a Y grid can